As the populace becomes used to things

 at young people - and they don't listen to AM anyway.
 You'll note that

-in car entertainment these days is all internet based, with a radio tacked
+in car entertainment these days is all internet or Bluetooth based, with

 No Duplication of Services.